-The Comptroller and Auditor General,

-Amyas Morse, is an Officer of the House of Commons.
+The Comptroller and Auditor General, Amyas Morse, is an Officer of the House of Commons.

-He is the head of the National Audit Office

-which employs some 900 staff.
+He is the head of the NAO, which employs some 880 staff.

-He and the National Audit Office

-are totally independent of Government.
+He and the NAO are totally independent of government.

-He certifies the accounts of all Government departments and a wide range of other public sector bodies; and he has statutory authority to report to Parliament on the economy, efficiency and effectiveness with which departments and other bodies have used their resources.
+He certifies the accounts of all government departments and a wide range of other public sector bodies; and he has statutory authority to report to Parliament on the economy, efficiency and effectiveness with which departments and other bodies have used their resources.

-Our work leads to savings and other efficiency gains worth many millions of pounds: £890 million in 2009-10.
+Our work led to savings and other efficiency gains worth more than £1 billion in 2010-11.